sivaramakrishnatumma/angular2-lms/README.md

 # How to start

-**Note** that this seed project requires node v0.12.x or higher and npm 3.x.x.
+**Note** that this project requires node v0.12.x or higher and npm 3.x.x.

 ```bash
 npm install